This section of the

 the processes enables Packetbeat to show you not only the servers that the

 traffic is flowing between, but also the processes.
 Packetbeat can even show you

-particularly useful when you have many services running on the same server.
-By
+useful when you have many services running on the same server.
+By default,

-All this information is available via system interfaces: The
+On a Linux system, all this information is available via the

-Process monitoring is currently only supported on Linux and Windows systems.
+Process monitoring is currently only supported on Linux systems.
 Packetbeat automatically disables process monitoring when it detects other operating systems.